ampedPF/obs-source-status/README.md

 This widget displays the current status of the specified OBS sources.

-It can be used as an overlay and/or as a projector.
+It can be used as an overlay and/or as a dock.

 You can use any icons from <https://fonts.google.com/icons>